nordbyi/doomScroll/README.md

 - Successfully implemented user search filter
 - Succesfully brought in data from multiple APIs
 - Successfully implemented Google Maps API

-- Using expo and Xcode was a learning curve
-- Trying to impliment cypress testing proved to be extremely challenging and was ultimately scrapped.
-Would impliment Jest if the project allowed for more time.
-- We would have liked to use more images and include map styling.

 ## Authors